cmac41691/odin-library-app/README.md

 # 📚 Odin Library App

 A simple digital library app built with **HTML, CSS, and JavaScript** as part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.
-Users can add books they've read (or want to read), mark them as read/unread, and remove them from the collection.
+Users can ahtdd books they've read (or want to read), mark them as read/unread, and remove them from the collection.

 ---